tekmunkey/dotNetExtensions/README.md

 So if you download one of those projects that references this one, and you download this one and get a reference to it and things seem out of whack, **__please let me know as soon as possible__** so I can post a repo update of the dotNetExtensions Project.
 I'm only human and stuff like this can in fact slip my addled, medication side-effected mind.

+## bitconverterExtensions

+All the GetBytes() functions (for short, int, and long values) and then back ToIntXX() functions but with Network Byte Order in mind.

+## arrayExtensions

+As of this writing, only contains array.push and array.pop which work about how you'd expect them to, if you know what push and pop functions are.
+Push adds an object of any given type to the end of an array, automagically resizing the array on your behalf, while pop removes (and returns) an object of any given type from the end of an array, again resizing it for you.

+These utility functions are mostly intended to make handling arrays a bit handier, since they're preferable to Lists and other members of the Collections and subordinate namespace(s) and they're all over in DotNET builtin collections like TextBox.Lines etc, but they're a bit of a bear to work with.

 ## stringExtensions

 As of this writing, only contains a high-performance text wrapping function but one that actually works - unlike literally every other one I've seen.
 This one will actually respect user pre-formatting such as linebreaks you put in before you called the wrapping function in the first place, and a whole lot more.